 - Log out of your portal in the current browser and log back in with the dedicated AI account — or open a separate browser profile/incognito session and log in there.

-- Connect the MCP Server to your AI tool and make a first request to access your ClickHelp portal.
+- Connect the Authoring MCP Server to your AI tool and make a first request to access your ClickHelp portal.

 - After the connection is established, the agent stores a token for this account and uses it for the next 30 days.